How I almost built a billion dollar business

 -

 Trust your gut: I had many gut sensations that I did not follow through.
-I should have used these insights to chose better partners and people all around.
+I should have used these insights to chose better associates and people all around.
 For example, I had gut feelings about the qualification of those around me, and I don’t mean academic qualifications, I mean potential related.
 Lack of imagination is a red flag.
 Bad choices made me often have to spend a lot of energy helping people see product capabilities.

 -